 - Canvas 101: This guide helps you navigate Canvas, the UW's learning management platform.
 Be sure to double check your time zone in Canvas so that you do not miss deadlines.

 - Libraries: The UW Libraries are physically closed but you can access materials online.
-If you need additional help, contact the History Librarian, Theresa Mudrock, at email@example.com.
+There is an additional FAQ for students about Autumn quarter.
+If you need additional help, please feel free to contact the History Librarian, Theresa Mudrock, at email@example.com.

 - History Writing Center: The History Writing Center is offering online meetings to help students on writing assignments for history classes.
 Reserve an appointment on the center's website or contact firstname.lastname@example.org.

 - Accessibility: Course content should be accessible to all students.
 Students with documented disabilities should request accommodations through Disability Resources for Students (DRS).
 If you experience a barrier that affects your ability to access UW websites, videos, on-line forms, or other IT, please send a detailed message to email@example.com.